matrix-org/matrix-spec-proposals/proposals/2918-refreshtokens.md

 The access token returned by the login endpoint expires after a short amount of time, forcing the client to renew it with a refresh token.
 A refresh token is issued on login and rotates on each usage.

-Homeservers can choose to make the access tokens signed and non-revocable for performance reasons if the expiration is short enough (less than 5 minutes).
+Homeservers can choose to use signed and non-revocable access tokens (JWTs, Macaroon, etc.) for performance reasons if their expiration is short enough (less than 5 minutes).

 ### Login API changes